labex-labs/open-source-labs/python/python-mastery/lab-ex4-4-customizing-attribute-access/en/step2.md

 # Creating Read-Only Objects with Proxies

-In this step, we'll learn about proxy classes, a powerful pattern in Python that allows you to wrap an existing object and modify its behavior without changing its original implementation.
+In this step, we're going to explore proxy classes, a very useful pattern in Python.
+Proxy classes let you take an existing object and change how it behaves without altering its original code.
+This is like putting a special wrapper around an object to add new features or restrictions.

 ## What is a Proxy?

-A proxy is an object that acts as an intermediary for another object.
-The proxy provides the same interface as the original object but can add additional behavior such as access control, logging, or other functionality.
+A proxy is an object that stands between you and another object.
+It has the same set of functions and properties as the original object, but it can do extra things.
+For example, it can control who can access the object, keep a record of actions (logging), or add other useful features.

-Let's create a read-only proxy that prevents modifications to an object's attributes:
+Let's create a read - only proxy.
+This kind of proxy will stop you from changing the attributes of an object.

+### Step 1: Create the Read - Only Proxy Class

+First, we need to create a Python file that defines our read - only proxy.

+1. Navigate to the `/home/labex/project` directory.
-1. Create a new file called `readonly_proxy.py` in the `/home/labex/project` directory with the following code:
+2. Create a new file named `readonly_proxy.py` in this directory.
+3. Open the `readonly_proxy.py` file and add the following code:

 ```python
 class ReadonlyProxy: